Thomas Quinn Curtiss

 Thomas Quinn Curtiss (June 22, 1915 – July 17, 2000) was an American writer, and film and theater critic.
-He is also known for his relationship to author Klaus Mann.
+He is also known for his relationship with author Klaus Mann.

 Early life

 Curtiss was born on June 22, 1915, in New York City, the son of Roy A. Curtiss and Ethel Quinn.
 He attended the Bovee School for Boys, a private day school on New York's Upper East Side, where he was friends with Louis Auchincloss.
 He graduated from the Browning School in New York in 1933.
 He studied film and theater in Vienna and Moscow, where he was a student of the film director Sergei Eisenstein.

 Curtiss had three brothers, the eldest Roy Abijah Curtiss, Jr, better known as Anthony Curtiss, was a self taught zoologist, while his other two brothers, Sidney Curtiss and Franklin Curtiss, were politicians in Massachusetts.

-Relationship to Klaus Mann
+Relationship with Klaus Mann

 In Budapest during the summer of 1937, he met writer Klaus Mann, nine years his senior, a meeting Mann recorded in his diary as "In the evening, picked up the little Curtiss (cute, a little blase and arrogant kid)".
 Mann later wrote of Curtiss: "The luck and mystery of a first meeting.
 His hysteria, sadness, intelligence, gentleness, sensuality, his smile, his eyes, moans, lips, expression, voice".
 In his diaries, Mann refers to him as "Curtiss-darling" and "Curtiss-dear" or by a nickname he invented: "Tomski".
 Mann's suicidal novel Vergittertes Fenster (Barred Window), loosely based on the life and death of King Ludwig II of Bavaria and first published in the Netherlands in 1937, is dedicated to Curtiss.
 Their romantic relationship lasted through the end of the year, but was never untroubled as Mann fought addiction and Curtiss socialized without him.
 Despite the brevity of their romantic relationship, for years they saw each other or spoke at great intervals, and Curtiss remained "the great love" of Mann's life.

 Curtiss was interviewed by the Federal Bureau of Investigation about Mann's sexual behavior as part of their surveillance of German émigrées during World War II.

 In the 2001 Emmy-winning docudrama TV-miniseries Die Manns – Ein Jahrhundertroman, Quinn Curtis is portrayed by Torsten Liebrecht.
 The aged Curtiss himself is also shown in interviews.